Gulab Jamun Recipe(With Khoya & Milk Powder)

 gulab jamun recipe

-The gulab jamun recipe made with milk powder is a cheat’s version but tastes equally good.
-All you need is milk powder, curd, sugar and water to make a tasty gulab jamun.
+This Gulab Jamun With Milk Powder is a cheat's version but tastes equally good.
+The recipe comes handy if you don’t have khoya or paneer/chenna readily available.
+All you need is milk powder, curd (yogurt), sugar and water to make a tasty homemade batch of this famous Indian sweet.

 Prep Time 30 minutes